3 hacks to simplify your accounts payable process flow

 With these metrics at hand, organizations can establish a baseline and set realistic targets to achieve.

-By using universal KPIs they can take advantage of industry benchmarks to compare their performance with similar companies, and explore which areas of their process there is room for improvement.
-Not only will this help the AP team to work with continuous efficiency improvements, but it will also make up a proof to the rest of the organization that the AP function is a highly efficient one driving important cost savings and positive effects on the overall business results.
-There are numerous benefits to simplifying the accounts payable process flow.
+By using universal KPIs they can take advantage of industry benchmarks to compare their performance with similar companies, and explore which areas of their process offer room for improvement.
+Not only will this help the AP team to work with continuous efficiency improvements, but it will also prove to the rest of the organization that the AP function is a highly efficient one, driving important cost savings and creating positive effects on overall business results.

-For larger organizations, the process performance metrics are excellent tools to compare different companies or divisions within the group with each other to identify leaders and laggards, pinpoint issues and support with best practice sharing across the group to increase the overall performance levels.
+For larger organizations, process performance metrics are excellent tools for comparing different companies or divisions within the group with each other; in so doing, they can identify leaders and laggards, pinpoint issues, and support best practice sharing across the group, thereby increasing overall performance levels.

 More finance and procurement resources